tram-rb/tram-policy/README.md

 end
 ```

 As mentioned above, sending a symbolic key to the `errors#add` means the key should be translated by [I18n][i18n].
 The only magic under the hood concerns a scope for the translation.
-By default it is taken from the full name of current class prepended with `"evil.client.errors"`.
+By default it is taken from the full name of current class prepended with `"tram-policy"`.

 > You can redefine the scope by reloading private method `.scope` of the policy.